On exact truncation of backward waves in elastrodynamics: Conclusions and Discussions

 The second problem is: how to simplify the new SURC (\ref{eq:rc})?
 Based on the relation of SRC (\ref{eq:src}) with SURC (\ref{eq:surc}), we believe that this problem can be solved by carefully analyzing the asymptotic behavior of $G(x)$ for $|x|\gg 1$.

-The third problem is: how to extend the current approach to time-domain problems.
-An immediate approach might be Fourier inverse transforming the frequency-domain Green tensor w.r.t. the frequency to get time-domain Green's tensor so as to derive a time-domain TBC.

-Considering that (\ref{eq:tbc}) is a nonlocal boundary condition, the fourth problem is: whether a PML-like local boundary condition exists or not?
+Considering that the exact TBC (\ref{eq:tbc}) is a nonlocal boundary condition, the third problem is: whether a PML-like local boundary condition exists or not?
 Discouragingly, the answer might be ``No'', as it is impossible to transform waves such as $c_1e^{\bi k_1 x_2} + c_2e^{-\bi k_2 x_2}, k_j>0,$ to exponentially decaying waves due to the completely different behavior at their essential singularities in $\mathbb{C}$.

-The last problem is: how to extend the current approach to more general media, e.g., general anisotropic media with $c_{13}c_{23}\neq 0$, three-dimensional general anisotropic media, etc.?
+The fourth problem is: how to extend the current approach to more general media, e.g., general anisotropic media with $c_{13}c_{23}\neq 0$, three-dimensional general anisotropic media, etc.?
 Based on the same idea, the results must be as simple as these stated in Theorems~\ref{thm:x2w}, \ref{thm:4.2.1}, and \ref{thm:4.2.2} of the current paper, although the derivations are tolerably tedious.

+The last, most significant problem is: how to extend the current approach to time-domain problems?
+An immediate approach might be Fourier inverse transforming frequency-domain Green's tensor to get time-domain Green's tensor so as to derive a time-domain TBC.